-The Great League returns to Pokémon Go at the start of the Season of Light.
+The Great League returns to Pokémon Go at the start of the Adventures Abound.
 Here, you will have a chance to face off against multiple trainers as you test out some of the best Pokémon combinations you can use, especially with multiple Pokémon receiving new moves and several attacks receiving some balance changes.

 Great league tier list

 You can use any Pokémon in this category, so long as they do not exceed 1,500 CP.
 Unlike the other competitions, this will not be as strict, so you don’t have to meet as many other qualifications to make sure your team is ready for these battles in Pokémon Go.

 Lead tier list

 The Pokémon in your lead spot will be the first one you use in battle in Pokémon Go.
 Therefore, you want to make sure they’re a bulky option, capable of handling whatever Pokémon type your opponent can throw at you during these battles.

 |S||Medicham, Pelipper, Poliwrath (Shadow), Scrafty, Sneasler, and Swampert (Shadow)|

 |A||Galarian Stunfisk, Luxray (shadow), Machamp (shadow), Passimian, Pidgeot, and Quagsire (Shadow)|